zopyx/fastapi-auth/README.md

 readable but not modifiable.
 The encryption key can be configured through an environment variable.

-## Getting started with the include mini demo application
+## Getting started with the included mini demo application

 ### Installation